AntonFagerberg/Temporal-Information-Extraction/README.md

 Everything here should be viewed as a proof on concept.
 To code is not pretty and it is only targeted against the SemEval-2010 conference competition and not to be used in a real product.

-The code was evaluated against SemEval-2010 with the following results:
+The code was evaluated against SemEval-2010 with the following results against the training set:

 ```bash
 true positives:   1053